Lanzhou-J/wedding-dress-app/README.md

 Customers can add products (from different shops) to their carts or delete unwanted products from their carts.
 They can make payments via Stripe.
 After an item is sold, it will display "SOLD" on the show page and can not be added to a new cart.

 ### Functionality 2: Add products to virtual shops
 Users can create a new shop if they want to sell things in the marketplace.
-They are able to edit shop information, Add a picture of the shop and add products to their virtual shops.
+They are able to edit shop information, Add a picture of the shop and add products(wedding dresses) to their virtual shops.
 A user can only manipulate products that belong to him or her.
+In order to make the process of adding products easier, I used dropdown lists for seller to select dress attributes such as Silhouette, Neckline, Length, Sleeve, Size etc.

 ### Functionality 3: Easy-to-use Admin dashboard
 Admins of the web app can either manipulate products/shops on the website directly or use an admin dashboard created by ruby gem RailsAdmin.
 By using the dash board, admins can manipulate records in the database, including Carts, Dresses, Shops, Users etc.